Tutorial: File Watchers in IntelliJ IDEA

 Make sure that:

 You are working with IntelliJ IDEA .

 Node.js is downloaded and installed.
 It is advisable, depending on your particular operating system, to add the path to Node.js executable to the Path environment variable.

-Before you start working with file watchers, make sure that the File Watchers plugin is enabled.
+Before you start working with File Watchers, make sure that the plugin is enabled.
 The plugin is bundled with IntelliJ IDEA and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Managing plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Manage plugins.

 Installing Node.js plugin